 3) Get the memory map.
 If that fails for some reason, goto #2

 I didn't notice that adding in your code.
 But what I add is not much different.
-It first adds 8 extra entries, then only if it's not enough 16 and up to 1024 entries - for the craziest fw memory allocators. :D It's just for failsafety, since if the fw is sane, it will never add more, than 8 entries on a deallocation/allocation, right? :)
+It first adds 8 extra entries, then only if it's not enough 16 and up to 1024 entries - for the craziest fw memory allocators.
+It's just for failsafety, since if the fw is sane, it will never add more, than 8 entries on a deallocation/allocation, right?

-efify - UEFI for a couple of boards (mips and arm). suspended due to lost of all the target park boards (russians destroyed our town).
+ANT - NT-like OS for x64 and arm64. efify - UEFI for a couple of boards (mips and arm). suspended due to lost of all the target park boards (russians destroyed our town).

 These descriptors look good to me.

-NucleaTNT wrote: I think the static variable may be getting overwritten as I've just checked and despite being initialized as 0 it has garbage values in it
+I think the static variable may be getting overwritten as I've just checked and despite being initialized as 0 it has garbage values in it

 Something to investigate.
 Make sure you are clearing the BSS, verify where that static variable is stored, etc. Maybe try moving it outside the function.